 1. Will you serve a “charitable class?”

-A charitable class is the group of people who can properly receive assistance from charitable organizations.
+A charitable class is the group of people (or other, defined group such as endangered animals or wildlife habitat, i.e.) who can properly receive assistance or programming from charitable organizations.
 They have to be sufficiently large or indefinite so that aiding them provides a benefit for the community as a whole.
-For example, an organization created and operated solely for the benefit of one person or one specific disaster event would generally not qualify for tax-exemption as a charitable organization.
+An organization created and operated solely for the benefit of one person or one specific disaster event would generally not qualify for tax-exemption as a charitable organization.
 However, an organization created and operated to benefit all victims of a particular disaster type would qualify.
-In the end, you must ensure that you are serving a “charitable class” or you will lose your charity and tax-exempt status.
+Additionally, organizations created to operate a little league or run a local museum would also qualify.
+In the end, you must ensure that you are serving a “charitable class” or you will not be considered to be a proper charity.

 2. Do you have a charitable “program?”

-One of the biggest questions that tends to face nonprofit founders is how to provide help to the people in most need.
+One of the biggest questions that tends to face nonprofit founders is how to provide help to the target population.
 You will need to decide exactly how you want to help and figure out a set of programs that will allow you to achieve that goal.
 This can be the most daunting part of starting a nonprofit, but it is also one of the most important.
 It is your job to decide which way works best for you and your target community.